Distribution of Magnetic Dipole Strength -Binning: Introduction

 \section{Introduction}

-Previously studies of magnetic dipole {[}1,2{]} and Gamow Teller transitions {[}3{]} in the f$_{7/2}$ shell were performed.
-The nuclei considered were $^{44}$Ti and $^{46}$Ti and indeed the model space was the single j (f$_{7/2}$) shell.
-In usual scissors mode analyses for even-even nuclei {[}4-24{]} one starts with a J=0$^{+}$ ground state and the final state is J=1$^{+}$.
-A notable exception is the work of Beller et al.{[}25{]} .In ref {[}2{]} we started with J=1$^{+}$.From here there are many more places to go, e.g. to J=2$^{+}$ T=0,1,2 .One thus gets a better picture of the nature of the collectivity of this state.
-One striking observation was the fact that there were many strong B(M1) transitions besides the transition back to the ground state.
+Previously studies of magnetic dipole {[}1,2{]} and Gamow Teller transitions {[}3{]} in the f$_{7/2}$ shell were performed using single j shell programs and results{[}4-7{]}.
+The nuclei considered were $^{44}$Ti and $^{46}$Ti.
+In usual scissors mode analyses for even-even nuclei, one starts with a J=0$^{+}$ ground state and the final state is J=1$^{+}${[}8{]}.
+A notable exception is the work of Beller et al.{[}9{]}.
+In ref {[}2{]} we started with J=1$^{+}$.From here, there are many more places to go, e.g. to J=2$^{+}$ T=0,1,2 .One thus gets a better picture of the nature of the collectivity of this state.
+One striking observation was the fact that there were many strong B(M1) transitions besides the transition back to the ground state.By starting with a J=1$^{+}$ state we are basically connecting to a set of states which constitute the double scissors mode state, as well as to the ground state.
+Selected results for transitions from the lowest J=1$^{+}$state of $^{46}$Ti to various states in a single j shell space (f$_{7/2}$) are show in table 1.
+We limit the case to final states for which B(M1) is greater than 0.5 \(\mu_{N}^{2}\) .
+There are many other final states with smaller values.\\ In a companion paper to this one, in contrast to the single j shell calculations {[}1-3{]}, we performed full f-p shell calculations, focusing on large transition rates and on the spin and orbital content of given transitions{[}10{]}.\\

-In this work we focus, not on a few idividual states , but rather on the distribution of B(M1) strength as a function of energy.
-In a follow up work we will consider the properties of individual large transitions.
-In all tables and figures B(M1) transitions are given in units of $(Mu_N)^{2}$